kaziragib18/Power-House-website-react-bootstrap/README.md

  - Implemented Email Verification & Reset Password
  - Added Google & Facebook Signin using custom hook with on State Change
  - Created Use Firebase hooks for shared authentication
+ - Create React App with Environment variable for Firebase
  - Implement Sign out and display user logged in User name
  - Used useAuth custom hook and create private route
  - Implement Auth Redirect